baskerville/bspwm/README.md

 - `focus_by_distance` — Use window or leaf distance for focus movement.

+- `history_aware_focus` — Give priority to the focus history when focusing nodes.

 ## Environment Variables

 - `BSPWM_SOCKET` — The path of the socket used for the communication between `bspc` and `bspwm`.